Exodus-Technologies/Nitrogen/README.md

 Nitrogen utilizes various services provides by AWS:

-- Route 53 (DNS)
 - EC2 (Load balancer, Target Groups, Security groups)
 - ECR (Docker container registry)
 - ECS (Container Services that handles autoscaling and destination of "tasks")

-See [host](http://livestream.exodustechnologies.com/video-service/probeCheck) for more details and a test drive...
+See [host](http://videolb-1657778785.us-east-1.elb.amazonaws.com/video-service/probeCheck) for more details and a test drive...